-The gaming culture is alive and well in Europe.
+The gaming culture is alive and well in Europe, online bingo games included.
 Online games that are played by people all over the world and draw a large number of players often have servers specifically dedicated to Europeans.
 Let us talk about some of the conventions, leagues, games, and tournaments you can find.

 While the European gaming market isn’t as strong as that of Asian countries, mostly South Korea, at least a dozen countries have internationally acclaimed gaming conventions.
 Most of the conventions in 2018 took place in the UK, like the Cardiff Anime & Gaming Con 2018.

 Some conventions, like in the rest of the world, combine gaming with comics, cosplay, and anime.